MartinEesmaa/MinuLinux/README.md

 - [X] Mozilla Thunderbird - This will replace Microsoft Outlook.

-- [ ] OnlyOffice or Libreoffice - Replacement of Microsoft 365 apps
+- [ ] OnlyOffice or LibreOffice - Replacement of Microsoft 365 apps

-- [ ] Firejail - Replacement of Sandboxie Plus
+- [ ] Firejail - Replacement of Sandboxie Plus and could still use for virtual machine

+- [ ] Altserver - There is no official build for Linux, so using unofficial with open source

 # Miscellanous tools

 - [ ] Kleopatra - Export GPG private keys

+- [ ] Git - Needs to copy manual configurations list

 - Martin Eesmaa